 Please contact me using your MCC email address.
 I am at my computer between 9:30 and 10:30 Tuesday and Thursday mornings, as well as many other times.
-Unless I am teaching class or in a meeting, I tend to check emails routinely throughout the day.
+I tend to check emails routinely throughout the day when I am not in class or in a meeting.
 However, please give me up to 24 hours to respond to you on weekdays.
+There is no need to send the same email in the first 24 hours.
+However, if you have not heard from me within 24 hours, please send your email again.
+(You could say, "I know you are busy, and I sent an email yesterday.
+I was just checking to see if you had gotten it.")
 On many weekends I am unavailable.
 I will respond to messages sent on the weekends as quickly as possible, but messages sent after 3pm on Friday may not be answered until the next Monday morning.